-An applicant who has attended another postsecondary institution (college/training institute) and wishes to have any credits earned at this other school applied towards his or her degree at Housatonic Community College must fulfill the following requirements:
+An applicant who has attended another post secondary institution (college/training institute) and wishes to have any credits earned at this other school applied towards his or her degree at Housatonic Community College must fulfill the following requirements:

-- The applicant must be enrolled in a degree or certificate program and must be currently attending classes; - 2.An applicant who has attended another post-secondary institution (college/ training institute) must request an official transcript of previous course work be sent to the HCC Admissions Office; - 3.
+- 1. The applicant must be enrolled in a degree or certificate program and must be currently attending classes; - 2.
+An applicant who has attended another post-secondary institution (college/training institute) must request an official transcript of previous course work be sent to the HCC Admissions Office: - 3.
 The applicant must fill out a Transcript Evaluation Request form available in the Admissions Office.
-Upon receipt of the official transcript, a determination will be made as to the acceptability and appropriateness of the credits to the student's curriculum.
+Upon receipt of the official transcript, a determination will be made as to the acceptability and appropriateness of the credits to the student's curriculum. - 4.
+Request an "Official" college transcript from previous college(s) to be mailed directly to the Admissions Office.
+Student must provide course descriptions/catalog from the year courses were taken.
+Official transcripts are imprinted with a raised college seal and mailed or hand delivered directly to the Admissions Office in a "sealed" envelope.